 In the event Arakawa died before him, Hackman had nominated his former attorney Sutin as the successor personal representative of his estate.
 However, since Sutin predeceased Hackman, Peters, the second successor personal representative named in Hackman’s will, stepped up to the plate.

 According to Yahoo!
 News, Peters is chief counsel at Avalon Trust, LLC, the Santa Fe-based trust company temporarily appointed as successor trustee of the Gene Hackman Living Trust.
-Therefore, Peters is overseeing the administration of the late actor’s estate and trust.
+Peters is overseeing the administration of the late actor’s estate and trust.

 Hackman’s will has been informally admitted to probate through Peters’ petition.
 As part of this process, the will may be authenticated, Hackman’s assets inventoried, and any outstanding debts settled.
-Once the process is complete, his assets will be distributed according to the terms of his will.
-However, since he has a pour-over will, his assets will not be directly distributed to beneficiaries but will instead be transferred to the Gene Hackman Living Trust.
-These assets will then be distributed to his trust beneficiaries — though the specifics of his trust remain unknown at this time.
+Once the process is complete, his assets likely will be distributed according to the terms of his will.

 Peters’ request for an informal admission of Hackman’s will to probate and an informal appointment as personal representative may be indicative of her belief that there are no valid challenges to the will.
 However, whether this holds true as the process progresses remains to be seen.

-What Is in Gene Hackman’s Trusts?
+What Is In Gene Hackman’s Trusts?

 Hackman’s $80 million estate primarily comprises two separate trusts: the Gene Hackman Living Trust and the GeBe Revocable Trust, according to USA Today.